aliabbas299792/openglWASMTemplate/README.md

 # OpenGL ES 3.0 WASM Template
-The project uses GLFW3, OpenGL ES 3.0 and so consequently WebGL 2.0.
+The project uses GLFW3, GLM, OpenGL ES 3.0 and so consequently WebGL 2.0.

 In the public/src/main.cpp file I learned about the lambda capturing method for the `emscripten_set_main_loop` function from https://github.com/timhutton/opengl-canvas-wasm.